msa-em/nanocartography/04_applications.md

 horizontally flipped orientation.
-The reason for a change in orientation could vary from a simple mistake to a geometric necessity (e.g., a double tilt holder which can only load the sample with the crescent normal to the long axis of the stage to account for the position of EDS detectors), but because the mathematics derived in this work, this can be taken into account and the original crystallographic data can be translated.
+The reason for a change in orientation could vary from a simple mistake to a geometric necessity (e.g., a double tilt holder which can only load the sample with the crescent normal to the long axis of the stage to account for the position of XEDS detectors), but because the mathematics derived in this work, this can be taken into account and the original crystallographic data can be translated.
 The identical fiduciary marker initially recorded is